Picture Schedules - Many Styles for Many Uses.

 4. Numbered Schedule: The Numbered Schedule also shows a vertical llist of picture and words, with a number rather than a checkbox in the front.
 Similar to the Checklist Schedule, the Numbered Schedule can be used in a variety of ways.
 The list may be steps in an experiment, a sequence of tasks, or a list of jobs to do.
 This numbered list is a great way to visually organize information and show expectations clearly.

-5. Train Schedule: The Train Schedule is a themed horizontal schedule.
+6. Train and other themed Schedules: The Train Schedule is a themed horizontal schedule.
 The train is a great analogy often used in teaching sequence such as beginning, middle, and end.
 A train analogy may start with simple activities (begin climbing the ladder and end with sliding down the slide).
 It may progress to be used with beginning, middle and end of a story - eventually with more than one detail in the middle.
 It may be used with word families or phonics, noting the beginning or ending changes.
 It may be used with decoding and auditory discrimination to place letters or sounds at the beginning, middle, or end.

 The train schedule is also a popular interest in boys, especially boys with autism.
 It may be used to attain desired behaviors.
 If the train is an area of interest for the child, tasks or parts of the day may be presented in the Train Schedule for the child to follow.
 When each task is completed or when good behavior is demonstrated, a sticker or stamp may be placed on the train above each picture.